Jackysmart-source/alx-pre_course/README.md

-Read me file has been upated
+Read me file has been updated